lvsl-deactivated/oneliners/README.md

 ```
 alias vzv='f=$(find . | fzf -e) && vim $f'
 ```
-Using it you can always start from a root of a huge repo and avoid cd-ing into directories and hintting <TAB> a lot.
+Using it you can always start from a root of a huge repo and avoid cd-ing into directories and hintting TAB key a lot.